wpmetabox/docsv2/docs/extensions/mb-relationships.md

 This function checks if the 2 objects already have a relationship and delete that relationship only if they have.

-When calling `add` function, the plugin fires a hook as follow:
+When calling `delete` function, the plugin fires a hook as follow:

 ```php
 do_action( 'mb_relationships_delete', $from, $to, $id );